Table of Contents

 9. Skiing & snowboarding

 You know, Finland is a flat country.
 Any bigger hill is unique so to take on some good skiing or snowboarding action cannot be done just about anywhere.
-The resorts that have slopes are all great, with Alps-like level of service.

 10. Ice hotel visit